Bachelor of Arts

 - Spanish Studies

-Please note: All Majors and Minors are subject to Faculty confirmation in November.
-Please visit the Faculty of Arts for a full list of courses that comprise each area of specialisation.
+Please note: All Majors and Minors are subject to confirmation in November.
+Please visit the Arts, Business, Law and Economics for a full list of courses that comprise each area of specialisation.

-*These majors must be taken in addition to a first Faculty of Arts major chosen from those listed above.
+*These majors must be taken in addition to a first Arts major chosen from those listed above.

 The University of Adelaide is committed to regular reviews of the courses and programs it offers to students.
 The University of Adelaide therefore reserves the right to discontinue or vary programs and courses without notice.
 Please read the important information contained in the disclaimer.